collective/pipforester/README.md

 pipforester -i forest.json -o forest.dot
 ```

-To only generate a graph containing only cyclic transitive dependencies, use the `--cycles` option:
+To generate a graph containing only cyclic transitive dependencies, use the `--cycles` option:

 ```shell
 pipdeptree -j >forest.json